unbrice/py1/README.rst

 .. image:: https://gemnasium.com/unbrice/py1.svg
     :target: https://gemnasium.com/unbrice/py1

-.. note: this file is also included by docs/index.rst, from this line onwards
+This is an excerpt, you can find the `full documentation on ReadTheDocs <http://py1.vleu.net/>`_.

 ..
 FILTER_SPHINX_DOC_BEFORE_THIS_LINE
+.. note: this file is also included by docs/index.rst, from this line onwards

 One should use the right tool for the right task.
 But Learning 300 tools is counterproductive, so one needs a fallback.
 To be generic enough that fallback must be scriptable.
 So we have AWK, Perl, Sed, TCL... and their read-only languages.